 Each one of those carefully greased little motorcycle parts are now covered in dirt.

-It happens because the motorcycle garage gods need a sacrifice before they can let you get on with the job at hand.
+The motorcycle garage gods simply want a sacrifice before they can let you get on with the job at hand.

-Now if you lived in the ancient world, you might sacrifice a goat.
+Now if you lived in the ancient world, you might sacrifice a goat at this point.

 But these days, you “only” have to clean everything from scratch, and start again instead.